AetherialMist/JavaLearning/chapter-001/lesson-001/README.md

       quotes, it became a `char`.
     * There will be more on `char`s in a later chapter!
 As they too have special properties.

+## Non-primitive Types

-The "one regular type" we also care about right now is called the `String`.
+The non-primitive type we care about _right now_ is called the `String`.
 A `String` is an ordered collection of `char`s (without their single quotes) all between double quotes.
 In the previous chapter, when you used `System.out.println("Hello world!")`, `"Hello world!"` was a `String`!
 I had already tricked you into using a Java type without telling you!

+There are thousands of non-primitive types in Java, and we can even create our own, but we will cover those topics in a later section.

 ## Type Assumptions